maciejzj/cnn-res-degrader/README.md

 The models are automatically managed depending on changes in source code and configuration in `params.yaml`.
 The training pipeline is defined in `dvc.yaml`.
 Experiment reproduction is done with the `dvc repro` command.
-The pre-trained models created with the current state of the `master` branch can be pulled from the DVC remote.
+Pre-trained models created with the current state of the `master` branch can be pulled from the DVC remote.
 There are three model architectures for degradation: a simple fully convolutional network, a U-Net, and a GAN network.